 So, instead of being forced to publish content only to a responsive web browser template, you can now send that content to an app, a virtual reality experience, a screen, or anywhere else.

-A headless CMS offering comes as a backend only solution out-of-the-box, meaning that you need to build or find your own front-end delivery system, even for you standard website.
+A headless CMS offering comes as a backend only solution out-of-the-box, meaning that you need to build or find your own front-end delivery system, even for your standard website.
 A decoupled CMS on the other hand, has templates and front-end delivery systems built in, they just aren’t tightly coupled with the backend.
 So, you can use the backend as a headless CMS, but you can also make use of the frontend delivery layer whenever you need it.
 It’s the best of both worlds.

 The frontend and backend components in a decoupled CMS are not tightly coupled together; instead, both elements communicate with each other via API calls.
-This give users the best of both worlds, a built-in interface that you normally find in a traditional CMS, and the benefits of a headless architecture as outlined below.
+This gives users the best of both worlds, a built-in interface that you normally find in a traditional CMS, and the benefits of a headless architecture as outlined below.

 The following highlights the benefits of incorporating a headless CMS as your mobile app CMS.